-It is a good idea to lubricate your garage door every year to minimise wear and tear, keep it running smoothly and minimise noise.
+It is a good idea to lubricate your garage door every year to minimize wear and tear, keep it running smoothly and minimize noise.

 To lubricate your door buy a lithium-based oil, WD-40 isn't designed for garage doors and normal oils drip more than purpose made garage door oil and are also more likely to collect build-ups of dirt and dust.

 Once you have got your oil, apply it to each of the following areas:

 Having done all this your garage door will no operate a bit more smoothly and quietly.
 Doing these every year will help prolong the life of your garage door.